nicolasochem/blog/content/post/tokio-part-3.md

 author = "little-dude"
 +++

-This post is the third post of a serie of posts explaining how I made a tokio based implementation of MessagePack-RPC.
+This post is the third post of a series of posts explaining how I made a tokio based implementation of MessagePack-RPC.
 It explains how to write a codec for the MessagePack-RPC protocol.